tanejasomi/BABYADA-Compiler/README.md

 A Compiler is a program that takes a program written in a source language and translates it into an equivalent program in a target language.

-Source language for this compiler is BABY ADA or BADA which is simpler version of ADA language.
+Source language for this compiler is BABY ADA or BADA which is simpler version of ADA TYPE language.
 Target language is MIPS three address code low level programming language

 Compiler has 6 main phases : Lexical Analyzer, Syntax Analyzer,Semantic Analyzer, Intermediate code generator, code optimizer, code generator.